Non-sporting

 You should start training your dog from a young age by rewarding good behaviour and listening to commands with treats and positive reinforcement through vocalising how well they are doing and patting them.

 Regularly using their name to recognise it and teaching them to sit on command is great for establishing authority.
-Stopping destructive behaviours like biting or nipping from an early age is also important.
+Stopping destructive behaviours like biting or nipping from an early age are also important.

 House training your Poodle puppy should be based around a schedule and can take some time, but patience is critical.